TopSoft is a Software Development Co-op with offices in the USA and Ukraine.

 SeeHear Object Recognition System (2017 - Today)

-SeeHear is a single-button webcam based object identification system that can recognize up to 1,000 different objects from any webcam and automatically uses Text To Speech to announce the results!
+SeeHear is a single-button webcam based object identification system that can recognize objects from any webcam with automatic Text To Speech output!

 Snap Reader is a Windows 10 Universal Windows Platform (UWP) Accessible OCR application based on TAO OCR.